 The best way to ensure that you are

 with a Reliable Home Inspection Service, Inc. professional home inspection.

 We do offer a variety of

 Not all roofs can be walked, although most can.

 Wood, Stone, or Metal of unusual or extremely steep roofs may not be able to be walked.

-Reliable Home Inspection Service has its' very own Drone - and has on staff a licensed drone pilot.
+Reliable Home Inspection Service has its' very own Drone for roof inspections when your roof can't be walked - and has on staff a licensed drone pilot.